Smoked Rack of Pork

 - Remove the excess meat and cartilage from the between the bones.
 This term is called Frenching.
 Many roasts will come already Frenched but it doesn’t take long just to clean up the bones a little.
 This will allow for a gorgeous presentation and let the meat cook evenly.
 Plus once sliced your chops will have a built-in handle.
 We won’t judge if you use it.

 - Allow the pork to rest.
 Place the pork on a baking sheet or wire rack fit into a baking sheet and let it refrigerate for at least two hours.
 If you have the time it’s best to allow it to refrigerate overnight.
-This will not only deeply season the meat but also allows the rub to set and adhere to the pork.
-The process of dry brining also gives you that juicy bite as the salt in the rub draws the juices out of the pork before the pork reabsorbs it, allowing it to retain its natural moisture during the cooking process.
+This will not only deeply season the meat but will also allow the rub to set and adhere to the pork.

 - Remove the pork when it reaches 125°F. Depending on the size of your bone in pork roast it should take a couple of hours.
 Make sure that you check the internal temperature from the center and thickest portion of the roast, not touching the bones.

-- Let the pork rest!
+Place the roast back on the grill and allow it to sear on all sides.
+When it reaches 140°F internally remove it from the grill.
+Make sure you’re checking with an instant-read thermometer! - Rest the meat.
 The pork will continue to cook as it rests.
 You’ve worked hard to ensure you’re serving up a succulent bite of pork, so let those juices redistribute into the meat.
 You’ll want to let it rest for at least 10-15 minutes.
 Then slice up your chops and enjoy!
 You’ve earned it!

 Important Tips